 The formation of chamber music circles and the advent of a supremely gifted composer in the form, Sergey Taneyev, brought big steps forward from the 1890s onwards.

 Rachmaninov made his mark on the world of Russian music as a teenager with his C sharp minor Prelude and the one-act opera Aleko.
-We look at his specifically Russian works for both piano and orchestra, culminating in a masterpiece, his 'Choral Symphony' The Bells.
+We look at his specifically Russian works for both piano and orchestra.
+With special guest Kirill Gerstein.